Thusi101/alx-higher_level_programming/README.md

-This is the 1st Python program
+This is tn accumilation of all the Python programs for ALX SWE program.